sunieee/MAGProcessing/create_field/README.md

 # create field database

-The create_field process in the MAG Data Processing Pipeline involves establishing a specialized database tailored to specific academic fields.
-It involves extracting relevant paper IDs based on field, conference, and journal identifiers, and managing large data sets with efficient querying and parallel processing.
-This sets the foundation for structured data analysis within the specified academic field.
+Creating a specialized database tailored to specific academic fields based on fields, conferences, and journals.

 ## pipeline

+The pipeline is outlined in `run.sh`.
+Before executing, it is necessary to change `export database=scigene_VCG_field` to the specified field database.
+Also, define the corresponding `fieldID, children, ConferenceID, and JournalID` for the field in config.yaml.
+These parameters represent the field covered by the database, the fields for which sub-domains need to be searched, and the associated conferences and journals.

-1. **extract_scigene_field**:
+1. **extract_scigene_field.py**:
     - Creates a basic database for the field.
     - Searches for papers under the field's specific fieldID, children, ConferenceID, and JournalID as per `config.yaml`, and saves the paper IDs in `papers.txt`.
     - Retrieves subsets of the papers, paper_authors, paper_reference, and authors tables from MySQL and saves them to local files.
 It breaks down large queries into smaller ones, each querying 2000 paper IDs, using 20 concurrent threads with `get_data_from_table_concurrent`.
     - Reads the subsets of these tables and uploads them to MySQL, creating indices for the field-specific sub-tables after table creation.
-2. **extract_citation_timeseries**:
+2. **extract_citation_timeseries.py**:
     - Creates a table named `papers_field_citation_timeseries_raw`, which records annual citation counts for each paper, based on citation and publication date information.
     - Extracts and processes data from the raw table to create `papers_field_citation_timeseries`, recording the citation counts of each paper across different years (current citations, total citations, citation sequence) while ensuring continuity and completeness of the data for each year.
-3. **renew_database**:
+3. **renew_database.py**:
     - Updates the publication year in the papers table and adds indices for the years.
 Copies citation sequence data from the `papers_field_citation_timeseries` table.
     - Calculates and adds the number of papers and citations for each author within the field, updating the total citation counts for authors.
     - Computes and updates each author's h-index in the specific field based on their citation data, adhering to the definition of h-index.
-4. **match_author/merge_author**:
+4. **match_author.py/merge_author.py**:
     - Addresses the issue of name duplication in MAG by merging records.
     - Checks for and merges duplicates among the top 3000 authors based on their h-index (details of the process are provided later).

 By executing the aforementioned steps, the database tables have been established, adhering to the naming conventions outlined below.
 Notice: The titles of these steps correspond directly to the names of the Python files used.